 Take a Trip to Siwa Oasis

-Nestled just 50km from the border of Libya in the depths of the desert, Siwa Oasis is renowned for its off-the-beaten-track beauty and its silence is stunning.
+Siwa Oasis sits just 50 km from the border of Libya.
+While in the depths of the desert, it is renowned for its off-the-beaten-track beauty and its stunning silence.
 Located an eight-hour drive from Cairo, offers a humbling escape from the hustle and bustle of modern life.
 The area is home to the Siwan Berbers, originating from North African Berber Bedouin tribes known as Amazigh.
-The Siwan people are famously good-natured, warm, and passionate about preserving their culture, so get ready for a rich authentic experience like no other.
-From swimming in freshwater springs to lazing around lakes, legend has it that a trip to Siwa will change you forever.
+The Siwan people are famously good-natured, warm, and passionate about preserving their culture.
+Get ready for a rich authentic experience like no other.
+So it’s no surprise that legend has it that a trip to Siwa will change you forever.

 See the Pyramids on Horseback with a Local Guide

 The pyramids are at the top of everyone’s bucket list, but exploring the plateau on horseback is really something else.
-Horses have been a large part of Egyptian life since around 1700 BC, and were traditionally used for chariots and as an expression of power and romance.
-Visiting on horseback means uninterrupted peace – with a clear view of the pyramids all to yourself and fellow tourists miles from sight, there’s no better way to soak up ancient Egypt.
+Horses have been a large part of Egyptian life since around 1700 BC, and were traditionally used for chariots.
+Additionally, they were viewed as an expression of power and romance.
+Visiting on horseback means uninterrupted peace.
+With a clear view of the pyramids and tourists miles from sight, there’s no better way to soak up Egypt.